promotedai/promoted-ts-client/README.md

 - [promoted-snowplow-logger](https://github.com/promotedai/promoted-snowplow-logger) - for logging events from a browser.
 - [ios-metrics-sdk](https://github.com/promotedai/ios-metrics-sdk) - for iOS logging.

+## Features

+- Demonstrates and implements the recommended practices and data types for calling Promoted's Metrics and Delivery APIs.
+- Shadow traffic and an only-log option for ramping up a Promoted integration.
+- Client-side position assignment and paging when not using results from Delivery API.

 ## Creating a PromotedClient

 We recommend creating a PromotedClient in a separate file so it can be reused.

-PromotedClient avoids having direct dependencies so customer's have more options for customization and can keep dependencies smaller.
+PromotedClient avoids having direct dependencies so customers have more options for customization and can keep dependencies smaller.

-promotedClient.js
+### `promotedClient.js`

 ```typescript
 import { logOnError, newPromotedClient, throwOnError } from 'promoted-ts-client';